LssPolymerElements/InterviewHomework/README.md

 	     - Shows amount saved as a dollar amount on the results state
 	     - The recalculate button on the results state should do these things when clicked:
 	         - a.
 Switch from results to the calculator state.
 	         - b.
-Resets the paper-inputs value's to 0.
+Resets the paper-input's values to 0.
 	 - [Page 2 (see-mockup)](https://app.moqups.com/aaron@aarondrabeck.com/rekW1P2jz8/view/page/a1a4f1538)
 	     - Has calculator with the same functionality as Page 1 that should now be located at the top of the page.